OSGeo/PROJ/docs/source/install.rst

 The classic way of installing PROJ is via the source code distribution.
 The most recent version is available from the :ref:`download page<current_release>`.
+Alternatively, one can also check out the master branch or any other revision from GitHub.

+Note that some sections below presume an unpacked release tarball, and some say to use a git checkout.

 The following guides show how to compile and install the software using CMake.